 This is where you can find more of those tracks:

-- Cascade Kauri – There are a number of walking tracks from the Cascade Kauri car park, which lead to the Waitakere Dam, including Auckland City Walk, Anderson, west Tunnel Mouth, Waitakere Tramline and Fenceline Tracks.
+[Update: The tracks at Cascade Kauri are closed for Kauri tree protection.
+For more tracks that have been closed in the Waitakere Ranges, see the Auckland Council Website].
+There are a number of walking tracks from the Cascade Kauri car park, which lead to the Waitakere Dam, including Auckland City Walk, Anderson, west Tunnel Mouth, Waitakere Tramline and Fenceline Tracks.
 The car park is on Scenic Drive, 7km north of the Piha Road/Scenic Drive intersection.

 Cutty Grass, Ridge Road Tracks and Simla Track

 From Scenic Road, Cutty Grass follows a ridge taking 1h15mins, then it connects with the Ridge Road track for another 1h30mins, finally connecting the Simla Track (1 hour) giving views of the Anawhata Valley.

 THings to do in Picton for backpackers.
 As your starting point for [...]

 Food, glorious food!
 Nothing beats a cultural experience than tasting the local [...]